yoshinorin/vscode-current-file-path-extension/README.md

 # Absolute Path

-This extension display absolute path of current file in StatusBar by Unix style or Windows style.
+This extension display absolute path of a current file in the StatusBar by Unix style or Windows style.

 ## Features

-* Display current file in StatusBar.
+* Display a current file in the StatusBar.
+* Can select shown from workspace root path or not using by QuickPick.
 * Can select Unix or Windows style.
 * Can change Unix or Windows style using by QuickPick.
-* Can copy a current file full path.
+* Copy a current file full path to clipboard.

-## Requirements

-TODO

 ## Extension Settings